AryaMoghaddam/Deep_Learning_Projects/README.md

-# Cat_Picture_predictor
+# Deep Learning Projects
-This Machine Learning project was done as part of the Deep learning Ai course on Logistic Regression and Nural Networks.
+Each of the files in this repository is a Jupyter Notebook project done as a part of Deep Learning Specialization courses offered by Deep learning AI.